smakela13/Text-Based-Adventure-Game/README.md

    - Have different player classes
    - Allow player to level up
    - Allow player to choose a weapon
-   - Incorporate different enemy stats based on their names
+   - Incorporate different enemy stats based on their names/types
    - Introduce different locations for the player to travel to in the city
-   - Fix the health potion drop percentage
    - Continue to refine the game's text format
    - Add a story line
    - Add colors to the console text